Vollmaier

 A new project, piano recital* premiered on 11th of April 2023 in Gallus hall of Cankarjev dom (SI).

 Vollmaier invites his closest collaborators - they created an audio/visual performance, which is based on Ligeti's and Beuys's work.
-The record will be released in 2024.

 trailer (YT)